Deviations of ergodic sums for toral translations II. Boxes: Introduction

 Moreover $\rho(b-a)\equiv \rho_0$ is independent of $b-a$ if $b-a\not\in \Q$ and it has non-trivial dependence on $b-a$ if $b-a\in \Q.$}

-Our goal is to extend this result to higher dimensions, and as in the case of other results related to discrepancies of Kronecker sequences, the main difficulty will come from the absence of a continued fraction algorithm that was also the main tool in Kesten's proof.
+Our goal is to extend this result to higher dimensions.
+As in the case of other results related to discrepancies of Kronecker sequences, the main difficulty comes from the absence of a continued fraction algorithm that was also the main tool in Kesten's proof.

 Before we describe our approach, let us mention that there are two natural counterparts to intervals in higher dimension: balls and boxes.
-In \cite{dbconvex} we considered the case where $\cC$ is analytic and strictly convex and showed that $D_\cC(x,\alpha, N) /N^{(d-1)/2d}$ has a limiting distribution (which however depends on $\cC$).
+In \cite{dbconvex} we considered the case where $\cC$ is analytic and strictly convex and showed that $D(\alpha,x,\cC, N) /N^{(d-1)/2d}$ has a limiting distribution (which however depends on $\cC$ and is not a standard stable law).

-Here we address the case where $\cC$ is a box and show that $D_\cC(x, \a, N)/(\ln N)^d$ converges to a Cauchy distribution.
-To avoid the irregular behavior of the limiting distribution as the function of the considered box, as is the case in Kesten's result for example, we introduce an additional randomness to the parameters, by letting the lengths of the box's sides fluctuate.
-For a reason that will be explained in the sequel we have also to apply (arbitrarily small) random linear deformations on the boxes.
+Here we address the case where $\cC$ is a box and show that $\frac{D(\a,x,\cC, N)}{(\ln N)^d}$ converges to a Cauchy distribution.
+To avoid the irregular behavior of the limiting distribution on the size of the considered box, as is the case in Kesten's result for example, we introduce an additional randomness to the parameters, by letting the lengths of the box's sides fluctuate.
+For a reason that will be explained in the sequel we also have to apply (arbitrarily small) random linear deformations on the boxes.